 Licensing mode – perpetual or rental licenses, or Software-as-a-Services (SaaS) subscription?

-Practice shows for the large majority of situations that the most convenient alternative is a SaaS subscription, which offers the following advantages:
+Practice shows that for the large majority of situations, the most convenient alternative is a SaaS subscription, which offers the following advantages:

-No extra time for installing, configuration, and upgrade;
+No extra time for installing, configuration and upgrades

-But what should be the view of the user, whether we’re talking about a product designer, an industrial design specialist or a design services consultant?
-CAD designers are not interested in what form of licensing the solution has, unless they have to fight with incompatibility problems, documents transfer, or recognition.
+But what about the user’s perspective?
+Whether we’re talking about a product designer, an industrial design specialist, or a design services consultant, CAD designers are not interested in what form of licensing the solution has, unless they have to fight with incompatibility problems, documents transfer, or recognition.

-Before choosing, the CAD user should answer to a series of questions: Am I able to generate this type of project without this CAD solution?
+Before making their choice, the users should ask themselves a series of questions: Am I able to generate this type of project without this CAD solution?
 Do I understand all the required input data?
 Do I have enough experience to understand the final output of my design?

-Any CAD software helps to automate the design process with predefined criteria and rules to regulate output, but you need to fully understand those rules before you begin.
+Any CAD software can help to automate the design process with predefined criteria and rules to regulate output, but you need to fully understand those rules before you begin.

-Industry facts show that application platforms that integrate specialized software are more popular than stand-alone software.
-The latter is recommended only in particular situations with very specific design requirements, for certain design structures, or a particular design stage.
+Industry studies have shown that application platforms that integrate specialized software are more popular than standalone software.
+The latter is recommended only in particular situations with very specific design requirements, for certain design structures, or to facilitate a particular design stage.

-CAD tools developed in the cloud is usually preferred for the following reasons:
+CAD tools developed in the cloud are usually preferred for the following reasons:

-The solution is easy to learn, being intuitive and normally including online tutorials and training resources;
+The solution is easy to learn; it is intuitive and normally includes online tutorials and training resources.

-The product designer has permanent access to the most actual version without updates or upgrades requirements;
+The product designer has permanent access to the most current version without updates or upgrade requirements.

-Online subscription offers the most effective ways of communication and collaboration with co-workers or partners, which can develop other components;
+Online subscription offers the most effective ways of communication and collaboration with co-workers or partners who are developing other components.

 The solution can easily retrieve any format of document design or extension.

 Moreover, depending on the project’s requirements, the designer can request services for simulation and product optimization.
-Many on-premises software vendors offer both CAD and CAE platforms but due to technical barriers, each software can only be used by very specialized engineers.
+Many on-premises software vendors offer both CAD and CAE software, but in most cases the simulation features are limited.